 The byway itself is a 28-mile drive that follows County road 39 between the small, north woods town of Blackduck and Highway 2 east of the town Cass Lake.
 Along the scenic views of the forest, the Lady Slipper Scenic byway brings you to beaches, trails and an interesting piece of our country's history

-Feed and pet tame wildlife including pygmy goats, lambs, calves, ponies, fox, raccoons, exotic birds and everyone's favorite deer(4 species).
-Trout pond.
+Feed and pet tame wildlife including pygmy goats, lambs, calves, ponies, fox, raccoons, exotic birds, and three species of deer.
 Over 85 animals representing every continent.
-Homeof the legendary whitetail deer, BJ.
-Feed hime and take your picture with him.
+Home of the legendary whitetail deer, BJ.
+Feed him and take your picture with him.
 Open Memorial day to Labor Day, 7 days a week 10:00 a.m. - 6:00 p.m.

 The home of Paul and Babe are located on the Shores of Lake Bemidji in Bemidji.
 These two statues are in the National Register of Historic Places.
 Paul stands 18' tall and Babes horns are 14' across.
 Visitors from all over the world stop here to go their photo taken with these two icons.

 Local, professional summer stock company located in the historic Chief Theater in downtown Bemidji.

 Bemidji, Mn 56601